Configuring the Cisco Aironet AP 1142

 3. Configuring Management Interface

-After rebooting, the access point receives an IP address from a DHCP server via the BVI1 interface.
+After rebooting, the access point receives an IP address from a DHCP server via the BVI interface.
+The Bridge Virtual Interface (BVI) is a virtual interface that acts like a normal router interface.
 The BVI1 bridges the Dot11Radio0, Dot11Radio1, and GigabitEthernet0 interfaces.
-This allows them to share an IP address from the same subnet (192.168.88.0/24).
+This allows them to share an IP address from the same subnet (e.g. 192.168.88.0/24).
 It is achieved by the following default configuration:

 interface BVI1